 CS 504 Computer Network Concepts This course discusses network architecture, components, protocols, design and topology and transmission media.
 Included in this discussion are the topics of data communication fundamentals, TCP/IP, OSI Layers, gateways, bridges, routers, domains, packets and datagrams as well as transmission media and related network concepts.
 IPv4 and IPv6 addressing are also described.
-CS 511 Local Area Networks This course focuses on the architecture, components, design and installation of local area networks (LANs).
+658 CERTIFICATE IN NETWORK ADMINISTRATION CS 511 Local Area Networks This course focuses on the architecture, components, design and installation of local area networks (LANs).
 Included in the discussion are the topics of DNS, DHCP, Active Directory, file and print sharing, data storage, WINS, IIS, backup and VPN.
 Students will also learn about administering networks using a network operating system such as Windows Server.
 CS 545 Wide Area Networks This course discusses the concepts, architecture, topologies, applications and security of wide area networks (WANs).
 Data communication concepts applied in wide-area networks, as well as transmission media, protocols, installation and components of WANs are presented.
 Practical information on how to set up Linux-based intranet/Internet Services (e.g., DNS, SMTP, Apache Web Server, etc.) is also given.
 CS 570 Internetworking Technologies This course discusses the fundamental technologies such as the industry, products and procedures involved in creating and administering internetworks.
 Various network technologies designed to be interconnected by routers, switches and other networking devices to create an internetwork are also discussed.
 Included are topics such as routing models, design and implementation of internetworking with TCP/IP, and IPX/SPX using Cisco Internetworking Operating Systems (IOS) and Cisco routers.
 MBA 509 Project Management See Master of Business Administration program in this catalog.
 Certificate in Project Management Bruce D. Fischer, Director Imhurst's graduate certificate in project management consists of four existing courses from the master of project management program.
-Students who complete the four courses for credit will receive the graduate certificate in project management, or they may complete an additional six courses to earn a master in project management.
+Students who complete the four courses for credit will receive the graduate certificate in project management, or they may complete an additional six courses to earn an MBA.
 Learning Outcomes - Demonstrate and apply practical and theoretical project management skills to a wide variety of projects. - Outline the various techniques utilized in project management for beginning, managing and ending projects. - Identify the basic tools of project management to include project plans, Gantt charts and other tools and techniques applied in the project management process. - Recognize and explain the dynamics associated with effective communications, stakeholders, urgency and managing to defined timeframes and budgets. - Evaluate critical success factors for effectiveness in achieving project objectives. - Apply skills and techniques gained for success on the PMP professional certification competency exam.
 Program Format The graduate certificate in project management is a part-time, EC Flex program that can be completed in as little as one year.
 Students complete coursework through eight-week sessions.
 Admission Applicants for the graduate certificate in project management must have a bachelor's degree in business, computer science, engineering or a related field from a regionally accredited university/college.
 Those who wish to take the Project Management Professional (PMP) exam are required by the Project Management Institute (PMI) to have a minimum of three years of project management experience consisting of at least 4,500 hours spent leading and directing projects.
-Course Requirements Four courses are required, with one optional course: MBA 509 Project Management MPM 501 Project Management Fundamentals in Practice I MPM 502 Project Management Fundamentals in Practice II MPM 503 Tools and Techniques of the Project Manager MPM 590 PMP Exam Preparation Review Course (optional) If a student chooses to complete the master in project management, additional coursework will include: MBA 500, MPM 505, MPM 506, MBA 558 and two of the following graduate-level electives: MBA 552, MBA 553, MBA 554, MBA 555 and MBA 556.
-Course Offerings One unit of credit equals four semester hours.
+Course Requirements Four courses are required, with one optional course: MBA 509 Project Management MPM 501 Project Management Fundamentals in Practice I MPM 502 Project Management Fundamentals in Practice II MPM 503 Tools and Techniques of the Project Manager MPM 590 PMP Exam Preparation Review Course (optional) Course Offerings One unit of credit equals four semester hours.